fucklogan/litepaper/README.md

 ## Fair Launch \ Sale \ Anti-Rug Pull

 All tokens in circulation, aside from the celebrity and dev allocations, are locked into the liquidity pool.
-This means that if a rug pull does happen, it will be clear for everyone envolved to see.
+This means that if a rug pull does happen, it will be clear for everyone involved to see.
 All tokens that will ever be minted are already minted and you CANNOT mint more.
 See contract for more details.